 Paul Salt’s individual works in the collection take a more sculptural expression.
 Even though this next work is garden-inspired like Snow Drops, its physical presentation reflects the more sculptural garden that inspired it.

-BROTHERS IN ARMS(2008)
+BROTHERS IN ARMS (2008)

-BROTHERS IN ARMS(2008) Paul Salt Hardcover, folio.
+Hardcover, folio.
 H300 x W220 mm close, W655 open.
 Edition of 24, of which this is #2.
 Acquired from the artist, 13 December 2021.
-Photos: Books On Books Collection.
-Displayed with permission of the artist.

 The garden in question here is the more severe but still playful Little Sparta, created by Ian Hamilton Finlay.
 On a visit there, Salt found a pair of wings at the base of one of the sculptures.